meetfranz/plugins/docs/integration.md

 ### Icons
 In order to show every service icon crystal clear within the Franz UI, we require a .svg and .png in 1024x1024px.

+### Dark Mode
+You can provide a custom Dark Mode Theme for your recipes just by putting the `darkmode.css` into your recipe folder.
+Once the `darkmode.css` exists, you can enable the Dark Mode in your service settings.

+Recipe Dark Mode is only supported by Franz 5.0.0-beta.19+

 ### Debugging
 In order to debug your service integration, open Franz and use the shortcut `Cmd/Ctrl+Alt+Shift+i` to open the recipes developer tools.